github-pfeifer-syscon-de/calcpp/README.md

 A simple option to convert units is included.
 Sorry i'am still not too deep into non SI units, please check your results, suggestions are welcome.
-In "../share/calcpp/unit.js" can be found if you want to add other units.
+In INSTALL_DIR/share/calcpp/unit.js can be found if it is copied to ~/.local/share/calcpp/unit.js you can modify it or add other units.

 Changes:
 * on 14.10.25 there was a schema change so